Welcome to the Compton College

 Students requiring â€œSpecial accommodationsâ€ will need to obtain supporting documentation from Special Resource Services.
 Supportive documentation must be submitted to the Nursing Department office when submitting your application for admission consideration.

 Transfer students are considered students who have been in another nursing program.
 Credit for nursing courses completed at another college will be evaluated on an individual basis by the Director of Nursing or the Directorâ€™s designee.
 Credit can be achieved through the petition process as well.
-Students interested in applying for admission consideration to the El Camino College associate degree nursing program as a transfer student will not be accepted beyond the second semester.
+Students interested in applying for admission consideration to the Compton College associate degree nursing program as a transfer student will not be accepted beyond the second semester.

 The Director of Nursing will be responsible for evaluation the semester in which you are admitted to the program.
 After the appeals application has been approved by the ATP committee, eligible individuals approved for admission will be required to enroll and complete NURS 149 Preparation for Advanced Placement in Nursing with a â€œCâ€ or better, before transferring into the semester in which the candidates has been approved.